j-alex-ward/AlexWard_MPAGS_Stats/README.md

 # AlexWard_MPAGS_Stats
 ## MPAGS Statistics Coursework Submission:

+The PDF for the coursework sumission is found in PDF file AlexWard_MPAGS_Stats.pdf.
 All answers which can be are written in the overleaf for this coursework (https://www.overleaf.com/read/dbkhrtdxbbwg).
 Associated code for each answer is detailed below.

 1. MyFirstChi2Fit.ipynb